 Swim Meet Snacks: 7 Tips for Staying Fueled to Compete

 If you are a competitive swimmer, you know how intense a full-day swim meet can be.
-It is important to have a sports nutrition plan in place to keep you fueled to perform at your best through the last event.
+It is important to have a sports nutrition plan in place to keep you fueled to perform at your best throughout the meet.
 Here are 7 tips for packing swim meet snacks to keep you going strong all day long.

 Tip 1: Plan Your Swim Meet Snacks Ahead of Time